vladdu/eleventy-tailwind/README.md

 This sets up a site using eleventy and tailwindcss, using laravel mix.
 Currently using eleventy 0.9 and tailwind 1.1.

+PostCSS is uesd to allow imports and nested rules, to allow sass-like features.

 ## Setup

 * Some site data is in _data/app.js